jasminabihel/books-and-coffee/README.md

 * As a user, I can see the reading list for the whole year in advance and find inspiration even if i do not sign up.

-* As a user,I can sign up for the meetings and find the location fo the meeting place with Google Maps.
+* As a user, I can sign up for the meetings and find the location fo the meeting place with Google Maps.

 ## **Features** ##